OlivierBinette/TessTools/README.md

 ![Lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)

-Interface to the Tesseract OCR command line tool and parsing functions.
+Interface to the Tesseract OCR command line tool (version 4) and parsing functions for the analysis of historical newspaper archives.
 This is under development.

 ## Installation